Watch the IT instruction video for more information about Osiris, Blackboard and the other electronic tools that are used at Utrecht University.

 - Weblectures (Science Faculty-Dutch): additional Science Faculty initiatives on recorded lectures (mainly Biology)

 In the Buys Ballot building, the Koningsberger building and the David de Wied building you find study areas with PCs that can be used by students.
 In addition, we provide secluded group locations in the Koningsberger building where you can work together on assignments.
 The PC capacity is not unlimited.
-However, we provide fast campus Wi-Fi capacity (eduroam) for your personal devices.
+However, we provide fast campus Wi-Fi capacity (network id: Utrecht University) for your personal devices.
 Studyspot on http://studyspot.uu.nl/ provides live insight in the availability of UU student-pc's in the study areas.

 The Science faculty provides for a set of education specific as well as general software like the Office 365 suite.
 Almost all software can be used free of charge.
 All other software must be purchased at personal account.
 Your Solis-ID provides access to Surfspot, a web shop which provides software at student-rates.

 The U drive is your personal network storage where you have 1 GB available for your files.
 You can access your U drive via one of the university computers or via MyWorkplace.
 See the manuals website for how to access MyWorkplace.
 In this way you always have access to your files.

 All employees and students can use OneDrive (Office 365) free of charge.
 You have 1 TB of storage.

 Using SURFfilesender you can send files to anyone you wish, including people outside Utrecht University and organisations without a SURF licence.
 If someone wants to send you files, you, as a SURFfilesender user, can send them a 'voucher'.

 You can apply for a voucher to compensate for printing costs that you made by working for a research group or department.
 This can be used to replenish your personal account.